patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 ### Security Best Practices: Symmetric Encryption with AES in Java and Android: Part 2: AES-CBC + HMAC

-_This is the follow up to my previous article: “_[_Symmetric Encryption with AES in Java and Android_](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9)_” where I summarize the most important facts about AES and show how to put it to use with AES-GCM.
+_This is the follow-up to my previous article: “_[_Symmetric Encryption with AES in Java and Android_](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9)_” where I summarize the most important facts about AES and show how to put it to use with AES-GCM.
 I highly recommend reading it before this one, because it explains the most important basics, before diving right into the next topic._

 This article discusses the following scenario: what if you can’t use the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with authenticated encryption mode like the [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode)?
 Either it is not supported on your currently used platform or you have to incorporate a legacy or third party protocol?
 [Whatever reason](https://security.stackexchange.com/questions/184305/why-would-i-ever-use-aes-256-cbc-if-aes-256-gcm-is-more-secure) you may have ditching GCM, you should not ditch the security properties it comes with: